Tours and Attractions in Erzurum

 The settlement was built on the site of the village of Theodosiopolis-Karin, the ancient Byzantine fortress and once a part of the Arshakuni/Arsacid kingdom of Greater Armenia.
 Modern-day Erzurum’s name comes from Christians who moved to the city, calling it Artsn Rum (Artze of the Rûm, i.e., Romans) after the Seljuks took the reins of the neighbouring city of Artze.

 Erzurum was first linked to the Urartians around the 9th century BC.
-Later, other civilisations, like the Romans and, eventually, the Byzantines, ruled over it.
-It was around this time that the city started becoming a trade point and a major military hub.
+Later, other civilisations, such as the Romans and, eventually, the Byzantines, ruled it.
+Around this time, the city became a trading hub and a major military base.

-The late 19th century and early 20th century were especially critical for Erzurum for the tumultuous times.
+The late 19th and early 20th centuries were especially critical for Erzurum due to the tumultuous times.
 Notably, the Erzurum massacre is known as a historical event when a large part of the Armenian community was mass murdered and highly impacted during the Great War, in 1915-1916.

-Later, the Erzurum Congress was held from 23 July to 4 August 1919 by the nationalist movement that had emerged.
-Atatürk, the founding father of the modern Republic of Turkey, resided in Erzurum for some time, as he was elected chairman of the Erzurum Congress.
+Later, the Erzurum Congress was held from 23 July to 4 August 1919 by the newly emerged nationalist movement.
+Atatürk, the founding father of the modern Republic of Turkey, resided in Erzurum after being elected chairman of the Erzurum Congress.
 This Congress was decisive in the conduct of the future War of Independence.
-As a matter of fact, the Turkish War of Independence in 1920 changed the course of the country's history forever.
-The newly liberated Turkey started rapidly developing in all areas.
+In fact, the Turkish War of Independence in 1920 changed the course of the country's history.
+The newly liberated Turkey began to develop rapidly across all areas.

 What to Do in Erzurum

-Things to do in Erzurum are endless.
-From the dreamy mountains that make this city cosy, to the football matches that will leave you rooting for local athletes and Erzurumspor FK (Erzurumspor Futbol Kulübü), widening your horizon, both literally and figuratively, is going to be the biggest outcome of your Erzurum tour.
+Erzurum tourist activities are endless.
+From the dreamy mountains that make this city cosy, to the football matches that involve Erzurumspor FK (Erzurumspor Futbol Kulübü), widening your horizon, both literally and figuratively, is going to be the biggest outcome of your Erzurum tour.

 Start your journey from the Erzurum Forts (Erzurum Tabyaları).
-They were originally used as a defence mechanism during the 1877-1878 Ottoman-Russian war and have gained great historical significance.
-After you stroll through the grounds, you can take a rest and enjoy the surrounding gardens in the recreational zone.
+They were originally used as a defensive measure during the 1877-1878 Ottoman-Russian War and have since gained historical significance.

 The Twin or Double Minaret Madrasah (Çifte Minareli Medrese) should be the next stop on your list.
-It is also known as Hatuniye Madrasah and is thought to have been completed in 1265 before the end of the Seljuk rule in 1277.
-Due to the intricate designs, the true diamond of the building is the grand entrance flanked by two minarets.
+It is also known as Hatuniye Madrasah and is believed to have been completed in 1265, before the end of Seljuk rule in 1277.

-If you’re particularly interested in the mosques of this city, you can visit the Grand Mosque (Ulu Camii), built in 1179; the Erzurum Bakırcı Mosque (Erzurum Bakırcı Camii), built in 1720; and the Caferiye Mosque (Erzurum Caferiye Camii), with Ottoman architecture and built in 1645.
-The former is located right across the street from the Double Minaret Madrasah and can hold up to 10 thousand worshippers.
+If you are particularly interested in the mosques, you can visit the Grand Mosque (Ulu Camii), built in 1179; the Erzurum Bakırcı Mosque (Erzurum Bakırcı Camii), built in 1720; and the Caferiye Mosque (Erzurum Caferiye Camii), with Ottoman architecture and built in 1645.

 Erzurum Museums

 Mustafa Kemal Atatürk’s name is particularly significant for residents of this town, since he spent some time here when the nationalist movement was rising in the country.
-The residence he was staying at became the Erzurum Atatürk House Museum (Erzurum Atatürk Evi Müzesi) and can now be visited by tourists.
-From paper clippings and hand-written notes to clothes, you can see a variety of items linked to the founding father of the Republic of Turkey.
+The residence where he stayed has been converted into the Erzurum Atatürk House Museum (Erzurum Atatürk Evi Müzesi) and is now open to tourists.

-If you’re into visual art and sculptures, you’re surely going to appreciate the Erzurum Painting and Sculpture Museum (Erzurum Resim Heykel Müzesi).
-It was established in 1963 in an edifice originally constructed in 1864 and has been operating in the Erzurum Congress building since 2016.
+Art enthusiasts will appreciate the Erzurum Painting and Sculpture Museum (Erzurum Resim Heykel Müzesi).
+It was established in 1963 in a building originally constructed in 1864 and has operated in the Erzurum Congress building since 2016.
 The museum exhibits pieces of various periods of Turkish painting.

-Erzurum Turkish-Islamic Arts and Ethnography Museum (Yakutiye Medresesi Türk İslam Eserleri ve Etnografya Müzesi) is located in the building of the Yakutiye Madrasah, a 14th-century educational institution.
-The museum started operating in 1994 and has since welcomed visitors interested in viewing traditional Turkish clothes, jewellery, accessories, weapons, coins, and other culturally and historically significant items.
+Erzurum Turkish-Islamic Arts and Ethnography Museum (Yakutiye Medresesi Türk İslam Eserleri ve Etnografya Müzesi) is in the building of the Yakutiye Madrasah, a 14th-century educational institution.

-Additionally, you can visit the Ata Ice Museum and Cafe to view beautiful ice sculptures all year round.
+Additionally, travellers can visit the Ata Ice Museum and Cafe to view beautiful ice sculptures all year round.

 Erzurum Theatres

-Erzurum isn’t richly endowed with theatre groups.
-Yet, there are many municipal cultural centres where a large variety of events take place.
+Erzurum is not richly endowed with theatre groups.
+Yet there are many municipal cultural centres where a large variety of events take place.
 Still, there are some noteworthy theatres and performance groups you can learn more about in the local performing arts.

 Entertainment, Parks, and Shopping in Erzurum